blitzer-eth/Wallet_Analysis_Base/README.md

 * **Loss Ranking:** Identifies which collections have resulted in the highest realized ETH losses.
 * **Item Tracking:** Shows the total count of items sold within each collection to analyze the scope of the underperforming assets.
 * **Direct Access:** Integrated deep links to **OpenSea** and **Basescan** for immediate collection verification.

+### 6. Top Interacted Counterparties

+Analyzes the most frequent addresses the wallet interacts with on the network.

+* **Interaction Volume:** Counts the total number of transactions sent to or received from specific smart contracts or addresses.
+* **Gas Impact:** Calculates the total ETH spent on network fees specifically for interacting with each counterparty.
+* **Timeline Tracking:** Logs the precise timestamps of the first and most recent interactions to show relationship longevity.